 The revised TEN-T Regulation EU No. 1315/2013 is the current transport infrastructure strategy of the European Union, as adapted by the European Institutions at the end of 2013, and entered into force on 1st of January 2014.
 The text proposes - with a lot of input by CER [5] - 9 multimodal core network corridors corresponding to the nine Rail Freight Corridors as an instrument for implementing the Core Network.
-The aim is to allow investments and infrastructure works to be synchronized, and to support efficient, innovative and multimodal transport services, including rail services over medium and long distances.
+The aim is to allow investments and infrastructure works to be synchronised, and to support efficient, innovative and multimodal transport services, including rail services over medium and long distances.

 The TEN-T Regulation focuses on projects of European added value, such as the removal of bottlenecks and building missing cross-border links.
-Other priorities include connecting nodes in order to allow exchanges between transport modes, making better use of the existing infrastructure, and setting clear deadlines and sustainable financial commitments for realizing the network.
+Other priorities include connecting nodes in order to allow exchanges between transport modes, making better use of the existing infrastructure, and setting clear deadlines and sustainable financial commitments for realising the network.

 More importantly, for rail infrastructure the Regulation defines stringent technical parameters on the TEN-T core network: ERTMS, 22.5 t axle load, electrification, 740 m train length for freight trains, 100 km/h line speed.
-The EU Regulation 1316/2013 of the Connecting Europe Facility (CEF) is the main financial instrument for realizing the TEN-T network within the 2014-2020 Multi-annual Financial Framework.
-At the European Summit on 7-87th8th February 2013, heads of state reached an agreement on the EU budget 2014-2020, in which transport is to receive EUR 23.2 bn.
-This was a significant improvement on the former financing period (EUR 8 bn).
-The CEF offers very interesting co-financing rates (up to 50 %) for Member States when realizing the core and comprehensive network.
+The EU Regulation 1316/2013 of the

+The Connecting Europe Facility (CEF) for Transport is the funding instrument to realise European transport infrastructure policy.
+It aims at supporting investments in building new transport infrastructure in Europe or rehabilitating and upgrading the existing one.